SCI SELLING A PROPERTY AND CAPITAL GAINS TAX (CGT) IMPLICATIONS. VOLUNTARY DISSOLUTION OR NOT

 Nor can it entirely be treated as monies belonging to the shareholders because the sales proceeds belong to the SCI not the shareholders.
-In this latter context only so much of the proceeds as represent repayment of loans from the shareholders to the SCI, made to enable the purchase and/or carry out capital works such as improvements or extensions, could be paid out without any consequences.
+In this latter context – unlike the French interpretation when the profits / gains can also be paid out - only so much of the proceeds as represent repayment of loans from the shareholders to the SCI, made to enable the purchase and/or carry out capital works such as improvements or extensions, could be paid out without any consequences.

-If the amount in excess of shareholder loan capital cannot be treated as payment in return for cancellation of shares it must therefore take the characteristic of either a dividend or a loan from the SCI.
-Since the French nature of the SCI means the payment of a dividend is not possible, the excess must therefore represent a loan from the SCI, as is the conclusion arrived at in section 1 above when looking at the French perspective.
+If the amount in excess of shareholder loan capital cannot be treated as payment in return for cancellation of shares it must therefore take the characteristic of either a dividend (profit distribution) or a loan from the SCI.
+Both of these are potentially taxable in the UK.

 HMRC tax treatment of the loan.